forcefulowl/qiubaiying.github.io/_posts/2018-12-03-Skin Lesion.md

 # creating the final model
 model_final = Model(input=model.input, output=predictions)
 ```
-I use 'imagenet' weights as initial weights, 'include_top=False' means remove the fully-connected layer at the top of the network.
+I use `imagenet` weights as initial weights, `include_top=False` means remove the fully-connected layer at the top of the network.
 Because in my case, the total classes is 7.

 ```
 model_final.compile(loss="categorical_crossentropy", optimizer=optimizers.SGD(lr=0.001, momentum=0.9), metrics=["accuracy"])